shah-in-boots/notes/permanent/outline-afeqt-and-social-determinants.md

 The UIC Multi-Ethnic AF Registry is highly enriched for minority populations, including Black/African-American and Hispanic/Latinx race-ethnicities

+- UIC + JBVA recruitment (multicenter) with clinical and genetics as a registry of AF patients
 - Inclusion criteria: age > 18 years, paroxysmal AF at time of enrollment
 - AFEQT measured at enrollment and follow-up (approximately 12 months)
+- Recruitment approach

 ## Atrial Fibrillation Effect on Quality-of-Life Scores